giltene/GilExamples/SpinHintTest/JEPdraft.md

 thread-to-thread round trips.
 Due to it's benefits and commonly recommended use, the x86 PAUSE instruction is commonly used in kernel spinlocks, in POSIX libraries that perform heuristic spins prior to blocking, and even by the JVM itself.
-However, due to the inability to hint that a Java loop is spinning, it's benefits are not available to regular Java code.
+However, due to the inability to hint or indicate that a Java loop is spinning, it's benefits are not available to regular Java code.

 We include specific supporting evidence: In simple tests [2] performed on a E5-2697 v2, measuring the round trip latency behavior between two threads that communicate by spinning